vpereira/btc_multisign_exercises/README.md

 node-js, bitcore, bitcoin core, python and pycoin

-if you want to add the new generator keys to your bitcoin core wallet:
+if you want to add the new generated keys to your bitcoin core wallet:

 ````bitcoin-cli -testnet importprivkey <your WIF encoded private key> <label>````